Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Orbit-averaged equations

 As described in Sect.~\ref{subsec:mass_transfer_model}, the MT rate contains a periodic term and a phase-independent MT rate (Eq.~\ref{eq:mass_transfer_rate}).
 The periodic term is a consequence of the distance between the stars varying over one orbit (see Eq.~\ref{eq:mass_transfer_rate}).
-When applying Eqs. \eqref{eq:orbit_averaged_semimajor_axis_0} to \eqref{eq:orbit_averaged_argument_of_periapsis_0} within detailed or rapid stellar evolution codes, one may not have direct access to the normalization parameter $\dot{M}_{\rm d,0}$.
-For this reason, we re-express the equations in terms of the orbit-averaged mass transfer rate $\langle \dot{M}_{\rm d} \rangle$ (in the adiabatic regime).
+When applying Eqs. \eqref{eq:orbit_averaged_semimajor_axis_0} to \eqref{eq:orbit_averaged_argument_of_periapsis_0} within detailed or rapid stellar evolution codes, one may not have direct access to the normalization parameter $\dot{M}_{\rm don,0}$.
+For this reason, we re-express the equations in terms of the orbit-averaged MT rate $\langle \dot{M}_{\rm don} \rangle$ (in the adiabatic regime).
 The orbit-averaged MT rate is defined via Eqs.~\eqref{eq:mass_transfer_rate} and \eqref{eq:orbit_average}, as

-where $f_{\dot{M}_{\rm d}}(e,x)$ is a dimensionless function acting as a normalization factor.
+where $f_{\dot{M}_{\rm don}}(e,x)$ is a dimensionless function acting as a normalization factor.
 We note that the limits of integration are effectively determined by $\mathcal{E}_0$ via Eq.~\eqref{eq:calc_E0}, since the MT rate is assumed to vanish outside the range $-\mathcal{E}_0< \mathcal{E}< \mathcal{E}_0$.
 Consequently, the secular evolution equations of motion are given as

-Furthermore, $\langle \dot{M}_{\rm d} \rangle$ is assumed to be known and constant throughout a single orbit, serving as a free parameter within the model.
-It is important to note that $\langle \dot{M}_{\rm d} \rangle$ can change over long timescales due to the donor's response to MT or as a result of stellar evolution.
-Therefore, $\langle \dot{M}_{\rm d} \rangle$ should ideally be calculated self-consistently.
+Furthermore, $\langle \dot{M}_{\rm don} \rangle$ is assumed to be known and constant throughout a single orbit, serving as a free parameter within the model.
+It is important to note that $\langle \dot{M}_{\rm don} \rangle$ can change over long timescales due to the donor's response to MT or as a result of stellar evolution.
+Therefore, $\langle \dot{M}_{\rm don} \rangle$ should ideally be calculated self-consistently \citep[e.g.,][]{2025ApJ...983...39R}.
+Nevertheless, the qualitative behavior of Eqs.~\eqref{eq:orbit_averaged_semimajor_axis} to \eqref{eq:orbit_averaged_argument_of_periapsis} is independent of the exact choice of $\langle \dot{M}_{\rm don} \rangle$.